 Come Play.
 Do Good.

-It’s been seven years since T3 Events teamed up with the Play for Pay Foundation, an organization that raises money to provide iPads, iPods, and other gifts to sick children who are confined to a hospital with life threatening illnesses and helps to make their stay more bearable.
+It’s been eight years since T3 Events teamed up with the Play for Pay Foundation, an organization that raises money to provide iPads, iPods, and other gifts to sick children who are confined to a hospital with life threatening illnesses and helps to make their stay more bearable.
 Chris Raichle, T3 Shore Co-Director, originally approached the club about hosting a Play to Win lacrosse tournament to help his own daughter Payton, who was spending extensive time in the ICU unit of the hospital battling epilepsy.
 This year we are on track to raise $5,000 before year end!
 If you would like to make a donation directly to the Play for Pay Foundation visit their online donation page.